lsst-tstn/tstn-006/index.rst

 ATSSRS Electronics Overview
 ---------------------------

-The ATSSRS consists of a single LSST ITL Type A chip (Number 068?), which is read out by a standard LSST Wavefront Raft Electronics Board (WREB).
-The signal is digitized by a standard LSST Optical Transition Module (OTM) and sent via an MTP data fiber to the summit computing facility.
-The ATSSRS electronics are controlled by a Hardware Control Unit (HCU).
+The ATSSRS consists of a single LSST ITL Type A chip (Serial Number 068), which is read out by a standard LSST Wavefront Raft Electronics Board (WREB).
+The signal is digitized by a standard LSST Optical Transition Module (OTM) and sent via an MTP data fiber to the the DAQ located in the summit server room.
+The ATSSRS electronics are controlled by a Hardware
+Control Unit (HCU).

 Some unique aspects of the ATSSRS compared to a standard LSST readout chain include: